Community health: Community health resolutions

-Each community is different and should create its own Community Health Improvement Process also known as CHIP.
-A CHIP consists of problem identification and prioritization cycle along with an analysis and implementation cycle.
+Each community is different and should create its own Community Health Improvement Process (CHIP).
+CHIP consists of problem identification and prioritization cycle along with an analysis and implementation cycle.
 Five strategies that assist the CHIP process are improving community health and well-being; community involvement, political commitment; healthy public policy; multi-sectoral collaboration; and asset-based community development.
 An asset-based approach involves empowering individuals and communities by focusing on community strengths along with the skills of the individuals.

-The CDC makes states that Individuals who are in good physical shape, have proper vaccination, have access to clinical services and medications, and know where to get critical health and emergency alert information create a better community than those who have poor health and don't understand where to get proper treatment and medicine.
+The CDC states that "Individuals who are in good physical shape, have proper vaccination, have access to clinical services and medications, and know where to get critical health and emergency alert information create a better community than those who have poor health and don't understand where to get proper treatment and medicine."

-The Problem identification and prioritization cycle have three phases that help benefit the community which is forming a health coalition, collecting and analyzing data for health profile, and identifying critical health issues.
+The Problem, Identification, and Prioritization cycle have three phases that help benefit the community, which is forming a health coalition, collecting and analyzing data for health profile, and identifying critical health issues.
 The information that is gathered is also distributed to the community to help with important decision-making.